chamuco02/javabingo/README.md

-Welcomos to the AWS CodeStar sample web application
+Welcomos Second Time to the AWS CodeStar sample web application
 ==================================================

 This sample code helps get you started with a simple Java web application